 - prototype testing, to use early-state hardware implementations with custom development, even though it is more real than simulation, the custom development needs longer period and hard to cross-check by different companies.

 - simulation, to model network behaviour in a controlled environment, where scripts can be open source and easier for cross-check.

+5.2.1 Simulation model for generating packet delay and loss profiles

+The intention of this methodology is to reuse the simulation model defined in Annex E.2 of TS 26.132 [2] to produce the delay error profile.

-As described in Annex E.2 of TS 26.132 [2], the simulation model used to generate packet arrival time variations and packet loss at the receiving UE for MTSI-based speech over end-to-end LTE access will serve as the baseline.
+As described in Annex E.2 of TS 26.132 [2], the simulation model is initially derived for the purpose of testing the UE delay for MTSI-based speech with LTE access and used to generate packet arrival time variations and packet loss at the receiving UE for MTSI-based speech over end-to-end LTE access will serve as the baseline.
 This reference LTE access scenario is illustrated in Figure 5.2.1.1-1.
 Building on the main scenario defined in Clause 4.2.1, the candidate end-to-end GEO access scenario is shown in Figure 5.2.1.1-2.
 The primary distinction between the reference LTE scenario and the GEO voice main scenario lies in the introduction of the “new GEO channel”.

 Fig.5.2.1.1-1: End-to-end channel of VoLTE using LTE access